moyela/caeser_cipher_encryption/README.md

 This algorithm was named after Roman general Julius Caeser who reportedly used an implementation of it to secure classified correspondence.

-It runs on Ruby 3.2.2 and Sinatra 7.1.2
+It runs on Ruby 3.2.2 and Sinatra, with a Puma server.

-### How to run locally
+## How to run locally
 To run this program locally, download the code with a local sample and install Ruby sinatra.
 You can find installation instructions at [the offical site](https://www.ruby-lang.org/en/)